Brotherhood of Mutants: Weapon X: Days of Future Now

-In the alternate future of the 2005 miniseries Weapon X: Days of Future Now, Malcolm Colcord convinced people to hate mutants.
-In issue 4, most of the surviving mutants gather to see the return of Magneto.
-One of the groups is the Brotherhood led by Sabretooth and consisting of Avalanche, Blob, Caliban, Hub, Mimic, and Scalphunter.
+An alternate universe iteration of the Brotherhood of Mutants appears in Weapon X: Days of Future Now, led by Sabretooth and consisting of Avalanche, Blob, Caliban, Hub, Mimic, and Scalphunter.

 X-Men: Fairy Tales

-In the Marvel Fairy Tales continuity, the Brotherhood of Evil Mutants appears as a group of Oni who have captured the Emperor's daughter (Jean Grey).
-Hitome/Cyclops subdues them.
-The team members used for this issue were Magneto, Quicksilver, Scarlet Witch, and Toad.
+An alternate universe iteration of the Brotherhood of Mutants appears in Marvel Fairy Tales, consisting of Magneto, Quicksilver, Scarlet Witch, and Toad.
+This version of the group are Oni.

 X-Men: No More Humans

-Raze assembled a Brotherhood of Mutants with mutants from various alternate universes.
-All members were previously members of the Brotherhood of Mutants in the main universe: Pyro, Avalanche, Blob, Phantazia, Mastermind, Unus the Untouchable, Lorelei, Vanisher, Toad, Fatale, Peepers, Quicksilver, and Scarlet Witch.
-The X-Men eventually defeated Raze and his Brotherhood, and sent each of the members back to their home worlds.
+Raze Logan assembles a Brotherhood of Mutants with mutants from various alternate universes: Pyro, Avalanche, Blob, Phantazia, Mastermind, Unus the Untouchable, Lorelei, Vanisher, Toad, Fatale, Peepers, Quicksilver, and Scarlet Witch.
+The X-Men eventually defeat Logan and his Brotherhood and send each of the members back to their home worlds.